jrfnl/clearPHP/rules/imported-collision.md

 ```

-PHP will not check for any collision between arguments and imported variables : instead, it will overwrite the importer variable will have precedence over the argument.
-For example :
+PHP will not check for any collision between arguments and imported variables: instead, it will _overwrite_: the imported variable will have precedence over the argument.
+For example:

 ```php
 <?php